How long does white wash brick last? Practical advice

 Weather plays a major role in how long does white wash brick last.
 Excessive sunlight causes brick painting to fade or crack, especially with whitewash, reducing its life to 5 to 7 years in sunny regions.

 Heavy rain or humidity can wash away the whitewash, leading to peeling within 4 to 6 years if not properly sealed.
+Freezing temperatures may cause moisture inside the brick to expand, damaging the brick painting after 5 years.

 Coastal areas with salt air accelerate wear, cutting white wash brick life to 4 years unless a resistant formula is used.
 Adapting brick painting to your climate is key.